-Graduation/Diplomas
+Graduation Diplomas

 St. Francis Catholic High School creates a formal and inclusive graduation ceremony for all students, one that maintains the focus on the scholastic achievements of the entire graduating class.
 Tradition and policy dictate students wear the school-issued white cap and gown.
-Graduates may choose to wear one (1) item of personal significance related to her ethnicity, culture, religion, nationality, race, color, and/or ancestry during the Baccalaureate Mass and Graduation with prior approval from the Dean's Office (please see "Regalia" under Special Occasion/Dress Code).
-Students not following policy will not be allowed to participate in the graduation ceremony.

 Certain conditions may restrict a student from attending the graduation ceremony: